LIMEADE: From AI Explanations to Advice Taking: Introduction

 This paper answers the first question affirmatively, but presents mixed results on the second.
-Specifically, we present \sys,\footnote{We chose the name \sys\ because our method is the inverse of LIME.
-Instead of explaining an opaque classifier, it provides advice, but it operates in a similar manner, by labeling a sample of examples.} a general technique for updating an arbitrary, opaque machine learned model given high-level human advice, e.g. phrased in the same vocabulary used by a posthoc explanation of its behavior.
+Specifically, we present \sys, a general framework for updating an arbitrary, opaque machine learned model given high-level human advice, e.g. phrased in the same vocabulary used by a posthoc explanation of its behavior.
 As shown in Figure \ref{fig:framework}, our approach builds upon explanatory approaches such as LIME \cite{Ribeiro_LIME_2016} and SHAP \cite{lundberg_2017} that describe the local behavior of a model in the region of a given instance.
 Given a trained model and an instance to be classified, these post-hoc approaches output an explanation in the form of a weighted list of {\em interpretable} features (typically distinct from the features utilized in the opaque model) that influence the instance's classification.
-With \sys, a user can then provide feedback in the same high-level terms as the explanation in order to modify the original, opaque model. \sys\ converts this advice back into the original feature space of the opaque classifier by generating pseudo-examples representative of these features and retraining.
+With \sys, a user can then provide feedback in the same high-level terms as the explanation in order to modify the original, opaque model. \sys\ converts this user advice back into the original feature space of the opaque classifier by generating pseudo-instances representative of these features and retraining.
+Unlike other methods intended for machine learning practitioners and model developers, \sys\ empowers end-users with little or no machine learning expertise to tune the system.

+\sys\ builds on the longstanding research areas of human-in-the-loop machine learning and interactive machine learning to provide a framework that is sufficiently general to address a wide range of model architectures, tasks, and modes of advice.
+We emphasize that \sys\ is a general framework in three distinct senses: \begin{enumerate} \item \sys\ can be utilized for a wide range of advice-taking applications, from explanatory debugging to personalized recommendation. \item \sys\ is architecture-agnostic and enables advice taking for different types of opaque machine learning models, including both classifiers and rankers. \item \sys\ accepts different types of human advice (in this paper, we focus on advice given as binary feedback in terms of high-level features). \end{enumerate}